Alexandra-Sofia/log-db/README.md

 ---

-## 10. Queries Supported

-The schema supports all 13 assignment queries, and also the insertion of a log entry with new data.

-Indexes ensure efficient execution.

----

-## 11. Limitations & Notes
+## 8. Development notes

-### Deployment issues
+### Deployment
-- The django container occasionally fails due to a bug, so docker compose needs to be restarted.
+- The django container occasionally fails due to an inconsistent and hard to replicate bug.
+In this case docker compose needs to be restarted and it works successfully.
 - The db volume is persistent.
-For fresh deployments execute `docker compose down -v`
+For fresh deployments execute `docker compose down -v` before `docker compose up --build`.
-- Requires all three log files present
+- All three log files need to be manually copied to the input directory.

-### Design limitations
+### Design
-- ACCESS details exist only for ACCESS logs
+- ACCESS details exist only for ACCESS logs.
 - Overhead for supporting new log files is relatively small.
 Implementation needs:
   - New regex definition for parsing.
   - New worker for parsing the input logfile.
   - Mapping of new log data columns to the log_entry table and creation of new dedicated details table for unique columns.
-  - Extention of load.py to COPY the data for the new details table.
+  - Extension of load.py to COPY the data for the new details table.

 ---

-## 12. License
+## 9. License

 Internal academic project.
 No license.

 ---

-## 13. Author
+## 10. Author

-LogDB ingestion & parsing engine + Django web interface,
-Developed by Sofia, Alexandra
+PostgresSQL Schema Design, LogDB ingestion & parsing engine, Django web UI developed by Sofia, Alexandra
 2025